Ashish8135/MyResume/README.md

 # MyResume

-This is a static personal portfolio website in which i have shared my profile and resume This site is live :
+This is a static personal portfolio website in which i have shared my profile and resume.
+This site is live :